 Tom Seger from SWISSCURLING: “We are puzzled”

-curling.zone talked today in an exclusive interview with
+curling.zone talked today in an exclusive interview with Tom Seger, CEO of SWISSCURLING.

 In a first reaction he told us, how surprised he was, when he learned on late friday afternoon of the decision in Bern.
 While he states full support for all measures leading to a safe environment for sport, he seems not to be convinced of the necessety to act on such short notice.
 He points out, that SWISSCURLING has been working with all important parties on safety concepts.
 He is convinced that the resulting set of rules would allow safe sport.
+Seger would go no further in commenting the situation because of the ongoing, fast moving situation.
+Coming Wednesday, Bundesrätin Viola Amhert, (member of the Swiss government/minister) will meet the sport associations at a round table talk.
+Tom Seger asked us to relay his gratefulness to all who had been working to get this curling season going.
+He shares their frustration and expresses his hope for help from politics.

 What is the Situation?